Brewing your own pub style beer at home is surprisingly easy, requires no experience and is very enjoyable.

-After 4-6 days the brewing will have settled down and your brew should be ready to transfer into the Pressure Barrel.
+After 4-7 days the brewing will have settled down and your brew should be ready to transfer into the bottlesl.
 Check that the fermenting process has finished by using your Hydrometer.
 Instructions are included and you are looking to check the ‘specific gravity’.
 The Hydrometer will float in the liquid and depending on the height it sits at will determine the alcohol content.

-Using the included syphon tube, transfer the beer into your pressure barrel.
-This is a very easy process and takes only a few minutes, having the Fermenting Vessel higher than the Barrel will make the transferring of the beer quicker.
+Using the included little bottler, transfer the beer into your bottles.
+This is a very easy process, having the fermenting vessel higher than the bottles will make the transferring of the beer quicker.